 When you arrive at the federal building for your U.S. citizenship interview, you will have to show your appointment notice and pass through a security check.
 You'll need to follow any COVID-related guidelines, such as showing proof of vaccination if you've recently been exposed to anyone with COVID, and wearing a mask that complies with government guidelines.

 Then you will wait until your name is called.
 Next, a USCIS officer will lead you to a desk, and probably ask you to sit down.
 Just when you're comfortable, the officer will probably ask you to stand up and raise your right hand in order to swear to tell the truth during the interview.

 The interview itself usually lasts about 20 minutes.
 The officer will go over the N-400 that you filled out, and ask you questions about the same information that's on the form.
 Part of the purpose here is to see whether you actually speak and understand English.

 You will also be tested on your English reading and writing abilities, by having to read aloud and write a sentence that the officer dictates to you.
 And you will have to answer questions showing your knowledge of U.S. history and government (civics).

-At the end, you will hopefully be approved for citizenship.
-You won’t become a citizen at that moment, however.
-You’ll be scheduled for a swearing-in ceremony, at which a judge will officially make you a U.S. citizen, and you’ll receive a certificate showing your new status.
+At the end, you will hopefully be approved for U.S. citizenship.
+You won't become a citizen at that moment, however.
+You'll be scheduled for a swearing-in or oath ceremony, at which a judge will officially make you a U.S. citizen, and you'll receive a certificate showing your new status.

 The civics test will consist of the official asking you a series of questions about U.S. history and government.
 You will have to answer 60% of them correctly.

-If the USCIS official needs more documents before making a decision on your case, he or she might give you a form that describes what documents are needed and where to send them.
+If a USCIS official needs more documents before making a decision on your case, they might give you a form that describes what documents are needed and where to send them.

 If you fail either of the tests during the interview, another interview will be scheduled within 60 to 90 days of the first interview and you can take the tests again.
 If you fail either test a second time, your request for naturalization will be denied.